krnick/blog/source/about/index.md

 #### Who am I

-JunWei is a security researcher from Taiwan, mainly focusing on malware analysis, and is also an enthusiast who is highly involved in the open-source security community.
+JunWei is a security researcher from Taiwan with a passion for malware analysis and building tools to detect malware and threats in innovative ways.
+Also, I enjoy contributing to the open-source security community, having made a tool accepted by Kali Linux, and leading the GSoC mentorship program under the Honeynet project in 2021.

 Experienced in Python programming and Android malware forensics and detection.
-I am also the co-founder of the well-known open-source project, Quark-Engine, an Android malware scoring tool that can help malware analysts speed up the malware analysis process and get an overview of the malicious behavior inside malware within a minute.
+I am also the creator of the well-known open-source project, Quark-Engine, an Android malware scoring tool that can help malware analysts speed up the malware analysis process and get an overview of the malicious behavior inside malware within a few seconds.

-Also, as a volunteer for the PyCon TW Program Chair, I helped organize the PyCon conference.
-I also gave talks at security conferences like Black Hat, DEFCON, HITB, ROOTCON.
+Also, as a volunteer for the PyCon TW program chair, I helped organize the PyCon conference.
+I also gave talks at top-tier security conferences like Black Hat, DEFCON, HITB, and ROOTCON.

 <a href="https://www.honeynet.org/gsoc/gsoc-2021/google-summer-of-code-2021-project-ideas#quark">
     <img alt="GSoC" src="https://img.shields.io/badge/Google%20Summer%20of%20Code-Mentor-red">